mjgpy3/MineCart/README.md

 A by need/want data-miner.

-Build in Python as a pet-project.
+Built in Python as a pet-project.

-Components:
+_Components_:

 **LyricThief**:
 Uses various sources (each needs a URL builder and a lyric parser) to mine lyrics from the web.

-To run at the moment:
+Features:
+ - Finds and views lyrics by Artist and song name
+ - Ability to save lyrics as a txt file

+To run:
  - Navigate to '/MineCart/Windowing/'
  - Run the file 'lyric\_thief\_widow.py'